-Memorial Day is not National Beer & Bratwurst Day.
+Memorial Day is not National Beer and Bratwurst Day.

 It's an earnest day about serious work done by serious men and women for you, the blessed citizens of a country and a way of life worth fighting for.

-Your freedom to work & play where you want, wear & read what you want, speak your mind with vigor, vote for your heartfelt candidate, gather in the town hall & howl at your mayor, or gather funds for a cause you deeply believe in -- did not come randomly like Spring rain.
+Your freedom to work and play where you want, wear and read what you want, speak your mind with vigor, vote for your heartfelt candidate, gather in the town hall and howl at your mayor, or gather funds for a cause you deeply believe in -- did not come randomly like Spring rain.

-Your freedom was not won cheaply, but at considerable cost -- the blood & toil of countless thousands of men & women who fought hard for, & often died in the mud for, a way of life that's incessantly under fire by our enemies at home & overseas.
-It's important for the young ones to remember -- the kids of Gen's Y & Z who grew up with noses glued to cell phones -- there's no Quick App for freedom, guys.
+Your freedom was not won cheaply, but at considerable cost -- the blood and toil of countless thousands of men and women who fought hard for, and often died in the mud for, a way of life that's incessantly under fire by our enemies at home and overseas.
+It's important for the young ones to remember -- the kids of Gen's Y and Z who grew up with noses glued to cell phones -- there's no Quick App for freedom, guys.

 Fellow Americans, and friends of America whose freedom was saved by U.S. blood, here are the universally accepted stats for how many American soldiers died in combat since the founding of our nation (and these are just the major wars):